 — NBA Courtside (@NBA__Courtside) January 19, 2026

 Wembanyama is having a career-best season so far, averaging 24 points and 11 rebounds per game.
-The question remains whether he can replicate that production in his first-ever playoff series when the postseason arrives.
+The question remains whether he can replicate that production in what would be his first-ever playoff appearance.

-If Wembanyama can sustain this level of output and continue to improve in the areas Arenas highlighted, the Spurs could legitimately be one of the favorites to reach, or even win, the Western Conference Finals, especially with other high-level contributors like De’Aaron Fox and Stephon Castle alongside him.
+If Wembanyama can sustain this level of output and continue to improve in the areas Arenas highlighted, the Spurs could legitimately be one of the favorites to reach, or even win, the Western Conference Finals.
+With other high-level contributors like De’Aaron Fox and Stephon Castle alongside him, it’s hard not to count them as legit championship contenders.